siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1190-how-to-install-ftp-client-lftp-on-almalinux.md

 url: install-ftp-client-lftp-almalinux
 draft: false
 tags:
   - AlmaLinux
 categories:
   - Linux
   - Linux How-to
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
   - lftp
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 LFTP is a robust and versatile FTP client widely used for transferring files between systems.
 It supports a range of protocols, including FTP, HTTP, and SFTP, while offering advanced features such as mirroring, scripting, and queuing.
 AlmaLinux, a secure and reliable operating system, is an excellent platform for LFTP.
 This guide will walk you through the installation, configuration, and usage of LFTP on AlmaLinux.